-Teams – Each team must consist of a minimum of three and maximum of five young people aged between 11-19.
+Teams – Each team must consist of a minimum of three and maximum of five students in years 5 though 12.
 The young people may all be of the same age or a mixture of young people of different ages.
 Educational organisations may set teams with young people from across different year groups.
 Teams of more than five will not be allowed to enter the competition.
 All teams must follow a safe working practice at all times of their vehicle build.

 Entry Class – The challenge is split into two classes for entry into the competition, Development and Professional.
 Each team must decide which class they would like to enter before registering to compete at a state final.
 The two classes will be judged separately to each other and separate awards will be presented.

-Development Class – Any team entering the challenge for the first time can opt to enter the “Development” class by purchasing a starter kit (recommend) containing a remote controlled vehicle.
-Other remote controlled vehicle models are available but may not be suitable for the competition.
+Development Class – This is open to students in years 5 through 9 entering the challenge for the first time.
+Development Class teams must use the REA starter kit containing a remote controlled vehicle.
 The starter kit will also include a vehicle battery and battery charger.
 This vehicle will be allowed to be entered into the challenge however Development Class team’s must manufacture their own vehicle body, the vehicle electrics (light and tilt sensor), tow hitch and have an in-depth knowledge and understanding of the vehicle’s suspension, drive train, chassis and wheels.
-Teams entering the challenge can only compete in the Development Class for one year and then must enter in the Professional Class for following years.
+Students can only participate in this class once with the exception of year 5 students who can re-register in this class in year 6.

 Other Key Information

 - At a National Final Event there is ONE overall Professional Class division.
 The overall Professional Class National Champions will represent Australia at the World Final.